omerturantr/BlurZone/README.md

   </tr>
 </table>

-> ℹ️ Make sure the above images exist in your repository under the `Pictures/` folder.
+> ℹ️ Make sure the above images exist in your repository under the `Pictures/` folder

 ---